Atari Logo

 Atari LogoAtari Logo PNG

 The Atari logo represents the gathering of users around the console for an exciting game, an invitation to go on an adventure together.
-The symbols of the emblem indicate the high technology, novelty, and popularity of game consoles in the market.
+The emblem’s symbols indicate game consoles’ high technology, novelty, and popularity.

 Atari: Brand overview

 In the 1970s, there was a revolution in the video game sector, thanks to which a new niche industry was born.
-At that time, console makers were starting to emerge, and among them was Atari.
-It entered the market in 1972, but until 1984 it was engaged in the manufacture of slot machines.
+At that time, console makers were emerging; among them was Atari.
+It entered the market in 1972, but until 1984, it was manufacturing slot machines.
 The firm launched its first set-top box in 1977, setting fertile ground for the next generation of interactive entertainment.
 Its most famous arcade was PONG, a table tennis simulator that became its first commercially successful video game.

 For 50 years, the brand has managed to change many names and owners.
 It was first known as Atari Inc. and was owned by Ted Dabney and Nolan Bushnell.
 Warner Communications bought it in 1977.
 In 1984, when the computer games industry began to decline sharply, the main part of the division became the property of the Polish-American businessman Jack Tramiel and received the name Atari Corporation.
 The remaining assets were renamed Atari Games, Inc., but Warner Communications could no longer use the trademark logo as it originally existed.

 In 1998, Hasbro Interactive bought out the consoles and video game business and renamed it Atari Interactive.
-Then the interactive entertainment brand, along with Hasbro, became part of Infogrames Entertainment.
-The new parent firm acquired all of the remaining shares of Atari Inc. and in 2009 changed her name to Atari, SA.
-Thus, many Atari divisions in the world were eventually merged.
+Then, the interactive entertainment brand and Hasbro became part of Infogrames Entertainment.
+The new parent firm acquired all of the remaining shares of Atari Inc. and, in 2009, changed its name to Atari, SA.
+Thus, many Atari divisions eventually merged.

 Meaning and History